nathan-lochala/SF/readme.md

 ## SZN International Fellowship Portal

 This application is designed to help SIF to manage different aspects of their members, teams, and study groups.
-It is developed by [Nathan Lochala](mailto:nathan.lochala@gmail.com) with the help of a number of SIF members.
+It is developed by [Nathan Lochala](mailto:nathan.lochala@gmail.com).

 ### Development Roadmap
 #### V1.3 - Coming Late July 2015